Costume Shop Policies

 During operating hours, students and faculty are welcome to peruse our stock, check out available items for projects and productions, and/or discuss their desired design concepts as well as use designated shop equipment.

-All individuals using the Shop, supervised or otherwise, must observe the following:
+All individuals using the Shop, supervised or otherwise, must observe the General Rules of the Shop as follows:

-- COSTUMES YOU HAVE USED FOR A SHOW OR PROJECT MUST BE CLEANED BEFORE RETURNING TO STOCK.
-Discuss laundry questions with the Shop Supervisor.
+· COSTUMES YOU HAVE USED FOR A SHOW OR PROJECT MUST BE CLEANED BEFORE RETURNING TO STOCK.
+Discuss laundry and drycleaning questions with the Shop Manager.
+You are responsible for cleaning any costumes you check out.

-- CLEAN UP AFTER YOURSELF!!!
+· CLEAN UP YOUR MESS!!!
 This means clearing the worktables, ironing board, and floor of any and all debris, pins and remnants.

-- COVER SURFACES IF PAINTING OR CRAFTING WITH GLUE.
+· COVER SURFACES with scrap paper IF PAINTING OR CRAFTING WITH GLUE.

 The Shop space is a shared area that supports many activities throughout the semester, so clean up and maintenance of the space is very important and is strictly enforced!!

-Access to Shop equipment is available by appointment and under supervision only.
-Anyone who wishes to use the shop equipment must attend an orientation with the Shop Supervisor or demonstrate a familiarity and experience with equipment usage.
+Access to Shop during non-business hours is available to experienced students and faculty by permission only.
+Anyone who wishes to use the shop must demonstrate a familiarity and experience with equipment usage.
 Knowledge and understanding of our equipment ensures that everything is kept in good working order and helps keep down the cost of our repair bills.
 Available equipment includes several sewing machines, overlock/serger machines, scissors, dye materials, patternmaking materials, fabric, notions and trim, etc., and we request that you be responsible in your use of these resources.

 Supervision is REQUIRED for use of the shop to dye materials and must be scheduled in advance.
 Dyes are chemicals and safety precautions must be observed.
 Dye materials are also limited.

 Available costume stock includes outfits from a variety of eras, a wide range of shoes and accessories, and various dancewear including leotards and leggings.
 We have a limited number of historically accurate costumes available for general checkout.
 Any costume item that has been worn or used for more than a try-on or fitting (ie. longer than 15-30 minutes, for rehearsal or performance) MUST BE WASHED AND DRIED and returned to Stock Closets.
-If items are dry clean only, your production is responsible for this, so PLEASE INCLUDE DRYCLEANING EXPENSES IN YOUR BUDGET.
-Please take the time to CLEAN used items and RETURN cleaned items back to their proper places.
-(We have a special discount at a local drycleaning business.
-Please ask us for more info!)
+PLEASE INCLUDE DRYCLEANING EXPENSES IN YOUR BUDGET.
+Please take the time to CLEAN used items and RETURN cleaned items back to their proper places. ** Washing machines are for use by the shop only.
+If cleaning is needed during a run or rehearsal, you may make special arrangements in advance with the Shop Manager to use the machines.

 Please note: ALL items must be listed on an approved Checkout sheet before they leave the shop.
-In accordance with your signing the Checkout sheet: YOU MAY NOT PAINT, PATCH, CUT, DYE, MUTILATE OR OTHERWISE IRREVERSIBLY CHANGE A COSTUME PIECE WITHOUT CONSULTING THE SHOP SUPERVISOR!
+In accordance with your signing the Checkout sheet: YOU MAY NOT PAINT, PATCH, CUT, DYE, MUTILATE OR OTHERWISE IRREVERSIBLY CHANGE A COSTUME PIECE WITHOUT CONSULTING THE SHOP MANAGER!
+You will be fined accordingly for lost or damaged items.

-You are responsible for the welfare and whereabouts of any items checked out in your name until they are returned to the Shop.
+You are responsible for the welfare, cleaning, and whereabouts of any items checked out in your name until they are returned to the Shop.
 Damaged items must be either repaired or replaced before return.
 You should notify the Shop staff immediately regarding lost items to discuss replacement or reimbursement to the Shop.
 You will be contacted about late returns by email or phone.
-If you fail to notify the Shop of dirty, lost or damaged items or fail to return items to the Shop in a timely manner, you will risk future opportunities to check things out.
+If you fail to notify the Shop of lost or damaged items or fail to return items to the Shop in a timely manner, you will risk future opportunities to check things out.
+Please do not borrow anything without permission or without checking out items with the shop staff.

-Measurements and fittings are by appointment and must be scheduled during costume Shop hours by the director, choreographer, designer, stage manager, producer, Shop Assistant or Shop Supervisor.
-It is especially important to schedule fittings for large groups or ensembles well in advance.
-Measurement templates can be found inside the shop door or here.
+Measurements and fittings are by appointment and must be scheduled during costume Shop hours by the director, choreographer, designer, stage manager, producer, Shop Assistant or Shop Manager.
+It is especially important to schedule fittings for large groups or ensembles IN ADVANCE.

 Underwear or leotards are required attire for all dealings with Costume Shop fittings.
 We do not supply underwear and you cannot be fitted if you are not properly dressed.
 We have very little time to reschedule fittings if you forget proper undergarments and the Shop schedule fills up very quickly during the semester.